WorldHistoricalGazetteer/whg3/README.md

 ## World Historical Gazetteer v3.0a

-This is the repository submodule, **dj4** for the v3.0-beta version of the World Historical Gazetteer (WHG) web platform and API in development.
+This is the repository for the Version 3.0 of the World Historical Gazetteer (WHG) web platform and API, in active development.
+A pre-release alpha is anticipated for December, 2023.
+Version 2.1 of WHG is live at https://whgazetteer.org, and its repository is [here]().

-Everything here is changing continually.

 ### Contributing to software and data development

 WHG is an open-source project.
 Please see [this document](docs/contributing_dev.md) for an overview of how to participate in the several aspects of WHG development.
 Specific tasks in our long TODO queue will be added as GitHub issues soon.
+This repository can be cloned as a Docker project with [the procedure outlined here](Installation.md).

 ### Change log

-#### v3.0-beta (27 April 2022)
+#### v3.0

+- Everything here is changing continually.

 #### v2.1-beta (27 April 2022)